lucaslimaa2/growth-analytics-agent/README.md

 | Tests | `pytest` (14 tests, CI on every push) | Catches regressions in SQL tool and rollup math. |
 | CI | GitHub Actions | Runs `ruff` + `pytest` on every push and PR. |

 Deliberately not used: LangChain, LlamaIndex, agent frameworks, React, TypeScript.
-The brief was to build the agent loop from the Anthropic SDK directly, so every piece of behavior is visible and tunable.
+The agent loop was built from the Anthropic SDK directly, so every piece of behavior is visible and tunable.

 ## Architecture